 Complete details for the final project are here.

 There is no final exam.
 This project is your final exam.

 Each student will conduct a brief presentation (roughly 8-12 minutes) of their revenue analysis.4

-More guidance about the format/content of the presentation will be distributed after the beginning of the course.
+More guidance about the format/content of the presentation can be found here.